PricingHow It WorksReviewsExamples

 Research into the structures that are available to you and choose the one that aligns with where your business is at and where you want it to go.
 Be sure to check out the national laws and tax implications each one has too!

-STEP 1: Choose a Niche
+STEP 1: Choose a niche

 A niche is the focal point of your business.
 When starting out, especially solo, it can be tempting to give everything a go but narrowing down your agency and its services is a good way to make your mark and become a specialist within that niche.